ponpoke/Neural-Scalpel/docs/reports/EXTERNAL_PROXY_FALLBACK_TRADE_OFF_ANALYSIS.md

 3. **Security Parity**: Both modes maintain identical tenant-level access control and audit traceability, as the Neural-Scalpel API layer remains the mandatory gateway.
 Even in Proxy mode, the `RouteRegistry` must validate the request before forwarding.

 ## Conclusion
-External Proxy Fallback provides a robust "Safety Net."
-While it lacks the extreme efficiency of Route-Window Persistent Swapping, it ensures service continuity across a broader range of vLLM versions and deployment constraints.
+External Proxy Fallback is now implemented and smoke-validated as a compatibility-risk mitigation path.
+It provides a robust "Safety Net" option when the internal vLLM plugin is unavailable or disabled.
+While it trades off the extreme route density and memory efficiency of Route-Window Persistent Swapping, it ensures operational continuity through process-level isolation.